athenian-ct-projects/EmmaArnold-ff-project/Flow_chart.md

 If medium: set x to 1 and y to 2:
-If hard set x to 0 and y to 4: when x >= 5 and y is <= 10: they win when y > 10: they lose when y > 5: say that the disease is spreading quickly and tell them to be very careful
+If hard set x to 0 and y to 4: when x >= 5 and y is <= 10: they win when y >= 10: they lose when y > 5: say that the disease is spreading quickly and tell them to be very careful m = 10

-Function C: ask user for input on what to do first: invest money in reasearch(a) or invest money in buying a fancy car(b): if a: r = r + 5 and y = y + 1 if b: y = y + 2
+Function C: ask user for input on what to do first: invest money in reasearch(a) invest money in buying a fancy car(b): if a: r = r + 5 and y = y + 1 and m = m - 5 if b: y = y + 2

+Function D: ask the user for input on what to do next: invest more money in reasearch(a) collect a sample of the disease(b): if a: r = r + 3 and y = y + 1 and m = m - 5 if m = 0: say that they are out of money if b: r = r + 5 and y = y + 1 and m = m - 2

+Function E: ask the user for what to do next: quarentine the world(a) fly to another planet to escape the disease(b)